gaurav101/gaurav101.github.io/spring-boot-4-new-features.md

-# Spring Boot 4 New Features Explained in Simple English
+# Spring Boot 4 New Features

 Spring Boot 4 is a major generation of Spring Boot.
 It builds on Spring Framework 7 and brings many new features across web APIs, HTTP clients, testing, observability, data, messaging, build tools, and project structure.